-- What new information did you learn about the virus? - Was there any information about the virus that you previously thought was true but was not? - What information do you think everyone needs to know? - Do you think that some people might have incorrect information about the virus?
-What is some of that misinformation? - What are some of the places that people might get information from that might not be accurate?
+- What new information did you learn about the virus? - Was there any information about the virus that you previously thought was true but was not? - What information do you think everyone needs to know? - Do you think that some people might have misinformation about the virus?
+What is some of that misinformation? - What are some of the sources that people might get information from that may not be credible? - What are some sources that you can get credible information about the virus from? - What are some ways to get credible information to different types of people?